jonathanhogg/flitter/docs/physics.md

 containing a number of `!particle` or `!anchor` nodes along with force applier nodes that define the specific physics of the system.

+The physics engine is designed – as far as possible – to operate consistently across any number of dimensions.
+For instance, the `!buoyancy` force is proportional to the displaced mass, which will be calculated as a density coefficient multiplied by the *area* in two dimensions and the *volume* in three.
+When calculating such values, the standard constant terms (e.g.,
+$\pi$ for area and ${4 \over 3} \pi$ for volume) are *not* included in the calculations, on the basis that these can be easily incorporated into force coefficients for physically-correct operation.
+The actual equations used for each force are given below.

+Systems with higher than three dimensions are possible, but their use may be limited to theoreticians.
+On the other hand, one-dimensional systems are genuinely useful for simulating objects constrained to move in a single dimension - like beads on a wire - where collisions, drag, springs and rubber bands are all well defined forces.

 ## Nodes

 ### `!physics`